Mothercare's UK operations collapse as High Street woes rage on

 "The UK high street is facing a near existential problem with intensifying and compounding pressures across numerous fronts," Mothercare Chairman Clive Whiley said.

-Most significant among those were high levels of rent, rates as well as a continuing shifts in consumer behaviour from high street to online, he added.
+Most significant among those were high levels of rent and business rates as well as continuing shifts in consumer behaviour from high street to online, he added.

-That, and the nearly 60-year old brand's failure to attract takeover offers that would preserve the business as a going concern, led to Mothercare appointing PricewaterhouseCoopers to take charge of the units' administration process.
+That, and the nearly 60-year-old brand's failure to attract takeover offers that would preserve the business as a going concern, led to Mothercare appointing PricewaterhouseCoopers to take charge of the units' administration process.

 Mothercare is the latest in a list of brands considered a mainstay of the British shopping scene to go under.
 House of Fraser and department store chain Debenhams have also been placed in administration.